davidjurgens/potato/README.md

-## Example projects
+## Example projects (project hub)
-Potato comes with a list of predefined example projects:
+Potato aims to improve the replicability of data annotation and reduce the cost for researchers to set up new annotation tasks.
+Therefore, Potato comes with a list of predefined example projects, and welcome public contribution to the project hub.
+If you have used potato for your own annotation, you are encouraged to create a pull request and release your annotation setup.

 ### Dialogue analysis (span + categorization)